 In such cases, the

-ipfs-cluster-ctl recover can be used to retrigger a pin or unpin operation against the allocated ipfs daemons, once the problems have been fixed.
+ipfs-cluster-ctl recover can be used to retrigger a pin or unpin operation against the allocated ipfs daemons as needed, once the problems have been fixed.
 As explained below,

-recover operations are regularly triggered by every cluster peer automatically.
+recover operations are regularly triggered by every cluster peer automatically anyways.
 Note that pins can also be re-added with

 pin add, obtaining a similar effect.
 The main difference is that